open-contracting/kingfisher-summarize/docs/users.rst

     # su postgres
     $ psql template1

+Generate a strong password using `passwordsgenerator.net <https://passwordsgenerator.net/>`__ or similiar.

 .. code-block:: sql

-    CREATE USER testreadonly with PASSWORD 'k1ngf1sher' NOCREATEDB NOSUPERUSER NOCREATEROLE;
+    CREATE USER testreadonly with PASSWORD 'insert-strong-password-here' NOCREATEDB NOSUPERUSER NOCREATEROLE;

-Then go to the normal views database with your usual connection settings.
+Then go to the normal views database, using the normal username, password and other settings you use to access that.
 Put the new username in as an entry in the ``read_only_user`` table in the ``view_meta`` schema.

 .. code-block:: sql